singnet/dev-portal/articlelanding.md

 # Featrures
 features:
     - title: Quick Start
-      description: A primer to get you started with working with SingularityNET tools & software and the blockchain.
+      description: A primer to get you started with working with SingularityNET tools & software and the |Blockchain.
       icon: 'chat.svg'
       material-icon: bookmarks
       url: '/docs/setup'